4 People Shot In Drive-By Shooting During Sidewalk Sale In North Philadelphia, Police Say

 The area where this shooting happened is a very busy area.
 There are businesses with surveillance cameras on both sides of the street.

-There are also real-time crime cameras at that intersection.READ MORE: COVID In Delaware: Gov. John Carney Considering If State Can Require Universal Masking In Schools
+There are also real-time crime cameras at that intersection.READ MORE: Archbishop Ryan High School's Sister Frances Antoinette Struck, Killed By PECO Truck In North Philadelphia

 “We found three spent shell casings,” Philadelphia Police Chief Inspector Scott Small said.
 “The only reason we found just the three, we believe, that this may be a drive-by and the other spent shell casings are in the vehicle where the shots were being fired from.”